codmccabe/Math1431/doc/chapter3/.ipynb_checkpoints/35-checkpoint.md

 * The domain of $f$ is the set of all $x$ such that $x\ne0$.
 * The range of $f$ is the set of all $y$ such that $y\ne0$.
-* The function is continuous for all $x$ not zero.
+* The function is continuous for all $x$, not zero.
-* The function is decreasing on its domain.
+* The function is decreasing in its domain.
 * The function has a vertical asymptote $x=0$.
 * The function has a horizontal asymptote $y=0$.
 :::